Our Mental Health & Wellness Team

 Mental Health Team

-Warren Herman, LGPC
+Warren Herman, LCPC

 Making sense of the mind has been a central interest for Warren over many years.
 His journey of growth and healing has led him through different phases, yielding his Master’s degree, and his work in a community mental health center.
 He has worked with adults and children in different capacities across the lifespan, providing support to families as an activities professional in a nursing home, and completing training in school counseling and doing volunteer work with children.